 So what happened in 2005, you might ask?
 I had my first baby.
 Yep.
-And just like many other mothers, I washed my baby’s hair for the very first time with some super soapy, no-more-tears shampoo.
+And just like many other mothers, I washed my baby’s hair for the very first time with some super soapy, “no-more-tears” shampoo.
 As I was doing this, I wondered if it was gentle enough to use on the most perfect, precious human being in the whole, entire, wide world.
 So, I did a little digging and was shocked, no outraged, at what I discovered.
-Like most consumers, I had made a very big assumption.
+Like most consumers, I had been making a very big assumption.
 I assumed that if a product was on the store shelf it must be healthy.

 Do you remember 2005?
 Me neither.
 But I do remember that most people were just thinking about opening a Facebook account, Green Beauty blogs weren’t on anyone’s radar, and ‘organic’ was a bit of a buzz word.

 I was angry, and I felt a call to action.”

 I started by educating myself.
 I came to realise very quickly just how harmful most of our day-to-day products are on human health, especially the younger we are, and how certain chemicals were polluting the environment.
 Back then, I already knew about pesticides and herbicides in our food and water, polluted air, antibiotics and hormones in the meat, dairy and eggs, GMOs and bee colonies collapsing.
 And now there was another mine field: cosmetics.
 I was angry, and I felt a call to action.